Recharge Rates for FY 2021-2022

-- Due to the magnitude of the increases, the recharge rates for core services (building maintenance, fire safety systems, custodial services and landscape services) are being phased in over multiple years, increasing by 20% each year until the full cost recovery rate was achieved in fiscal year 2021-2022.
+- Due to the magnitude of the increases, the recharge rates for core services (building maintenance, fire safety systems, custodial services and landscape services) were phased in over multiple years, increasing by 20% each year until the full cost recovery rate was achieved in fiscal year 2021-2022.

 - Are there any changes specific to auxiliary units?

 - Facilities also began charging auxiliaries for solid waste/recycling services, lock & key services and building automation system monitoring on September 1, 2017.
 These services were never billed to auxiliaries in the past.

 - Are there any changes to charges for non-core services?

 - The recharge rate for event and moving services (which are not considered core services) was brought closer to its full-cost recovery rate, and is charged to both E&G and auxiliary units.